 Ms. Karen Graham, Chair (Oregon Partners)

 Karen Graham is a longtime school administrator and has served on several district committees.
-She has lead initiatives to further education reform in her district and has taught education classes at Portland State University.
-Karen Graham joined Partners in 1993 hosting in the Adult Cultural Exchange.
-During her time as a member Karen has supported the wheel chair committee, artist exchange, developed the web site and newsletter and served as secretary of the Oregon chapter.
-She became the committee chair after retirement in 2005, continuing to the present.
-She also created the Volunteer English Teacher and Tutors committee, now in its fourth year, which sends retired educators to teach in Costa Rica.
+She has led initiatives to further education reform in her district and has taught education classes at Portland State University.
+Ms. Graham first joined Partners in 1993.
+Since that time she has serve as committee chair, secretary and president of the Oregon-Costa Rica Partners.
+She supported the wheel chair committee and artist exchange programs, developed the Chapter´s website and newsletter, as well as, created the Volunteer English Teacher and Tutors committee, which sends retired educators to teach in Costa Rica.

 Mr. Harry Wing, Vice Chair (Peru Partners)

 Harry Wing, now retired from a 30-year career in development, has lived in six different Latin American countries, through which he has designed, implemented and evaluated development policies and programs to assist marginalized populations in improving their standards of living and leadership skills.
-Harry began his involvement with Partners while living in Medellin, Colombia from 2004-2006 and became a member of the Antioquia – Massachusetts Partners.
-For the past six years however, he’s worked actively with the Peru – Texas Partners and held various leadership positions at the local and international levels.
-Additionally, he’s coordinated various youth programs on the chapter’s behalf and provided direct support to the rebuilding of the rural Peruvian community of Viña Vieja, destroyed by an earthquake in 2007.
+For the past eight years however, he’s held various leadership positions at the local and international levels with the Peru – Texas Partners.
+Additionally, he’s coordinated youth programs on the chapter’s behalf and provided direct support to the rebuilding of the rural Peruvian community of Viña Vieja, destroyed by an earthquake in 2007.

 Mr. Wayne Chance, Secretary (Trinidad & Tobago Chapter)